HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 To the extent that the Provider keeps a record of the provenance for the source of the data, the FHIR Provenance Resource can be requested using Task.
 To request the Provenance using Task either a FHIR RESTful query syntax or free text (i.e., "give me this data and its provenance") is used.
 Examples for requesting and receiving provenance using either method are provided below.
 Note that for Documents the provenance is typically implicitly or explicitly defined within and so there is no need for an external structure.

-#### Discovery of FHIR IDs

-Task based queries require sending a [FHIR id] or a business identifier for providers and payers.
-Currently there is no standard way to obtain these identifiers and implementers will need to obtain them "out of band".

-It is anticipated other efforts such as [FHIR at Scale Taskforce (FAST)] will provide a long term solution to the issue of FHIR id discovery.
-{:.stu-note}

 #### Purpose of Use

 What is going to be done with the requested information is known as the  *Purpose of Use* for the requested data.
 It may be of interest to the source system, because privacy policies and consent directives may dictate the response to data requests.
 Purpose of Use for the requested data is communicated between the Payer and Provider using codes from the [CDex Purpose of Use Value Set] in `Task.input`.
 Examples are provided below.

 #### Work Queues